Connect

 • Toronto is the province's financial hub, offering many opportunities in banking, insurance, and investment services

-• Significant tech industry in Toronto and Ottawa, with roles in software development, AI, and cybersecurity
+• Significant tech industry in Toronto and Ottawa, with roles in software development and cybersecurity

 • Healthcare and education are major employers, with extensive networks of hospitals, clinics, and educational institutions